 In our busy lives we come into contact with all manner of manufactured products whether they are cars, snow blowers, ladders, chairs, toys, clothing, bedding, lights, etc. Any of these products can be dangerous.
 Cars can accelerate without warning, air bags can malfunction, batteries can leak chemicals, chairs can break when you sit on them and children can choke on small toys.

-The Queens NY Personal Injury Law Firm of POPICK & RUTMAN will represent you and protect your rights in your product liability case.
+The Queens NY Personal Injury Law Firm of The Popick Law Firm PC will represent you and protect your rights in your product liability case.

 Under a products liability cause of action, the manufacturers and sellers of the defective product are liable to the injured consumer.
 Negligence is not relevant to products liability cause of action because negligence involves an element of unreasonable conduct.
 Under a products theory the manufacturer or seller is strictly liable for building or selling a defective product.

 If someone was injured due to a design defect the claim is that the product worked as it was designed to do but that the design was negligent.
 Present in a product from the beginning, even before it is manufactured, in that something in the design of the product is inherently unsafe.
 For example, a car roof is designed and manufactured according to the design but then in an accident the car rolls over and the roof does not support the weight of the car, injuring the occupants.
 In a manufacturing defect case, the injured person has a claim if the product did not work as it was designed.
 For example, a chair was designed and built to support a weight of 200 pounds.
 But someone weighing 150 pounds sits on the chair and it breaks because the wooden legs were not strong enough to support the weight due to any number of variables such as using rotten wood or a machine building the legs was not working properly and cut off too much wood.
 Then the manufacturer and seller is strictly liable to the injured party.